EUDAT-Training/B2SHARE-Training/api/A_Setup_and_install.md

 ```

 #### Windows
 For Windows-enabled machines, go to the Python [download page](https://www.python.org/downloads/).
-Download either the 2.7 or 3.x version and install it.
+Download the 3.x version and install it.

 ### The Pip Installs Packages (pip) package installer
 Python comes with a great bundle of functionality and can be extended by installing Python packages.
 You can install Python packages by using the Pip Installs Packages (pip) tool.